Bhawesh20/filter_lines/README.md

   - Python 3

 Update file1.txt and file2.txt to find common lines between 2 files.
-Run code in your terminal.
+Run code in your python terminal.
 2 new files will be generated
   - outfile_intersection.txt (all Intersecting lines will be updated in this file.)
   - outfile_complement.txt (all non-common lines of both files(file1.txt, file2.txt) will updated in this file.)